shantanu-02/wechat/README.md

   - #### User1: Email: test1@gmail.com Password: test123
   - #### User2: Email: test2@gmail.com Password: test123
   - #### Search for users by name for example shantanu, saurav, shivendra, etc.
+  - #### While registering new user password's length should be at least 6 characters.

 ## Languages and frameworks used: